Basic CipherSweet Usage

 This binds the ciphertext to a specific row, thereby preventing an attacker capable of replacing ciphertexts and using legitimate app access to decrypt ciphertexts they wouldn't otherwise have access to.

-$row->setAadSourceField('first_name', 'contactid');
+$row->setAadSourceField('first_name', 'contact_id');

 This can also be included during the table instantiation: